jina-ai/GSoC/README.md

 #### Project Description

-Jina Executors are components that perform certain tasks and expose them as services using gRPC.
+- Jina Executors are components that perform certain tasks and expose them as services using gRPC.
 Executors accept DocumentArrays as input and output.
 However, with DocArray v2 focusing on type annotations and enabling annotation of executor endpoints, it becomes possible for executors to describe their services and input/output in the same way as OpenAPI schemas.
 This allows us to offer built-in UIs for executors, enabling people to easily use their services with multi-modal data.
 The goal is to build this feature in Jina using Gradio.

 #### Expected outcomes
-Submit one or more Pull Requests (PRs) to the Jina repository that enables providing a built-in Executor UI for Executors.
+- Submit one or more Pull Requests (PRs) to the Jina repository that enables providing a built-in Executor UI for Executors.
 The UI can be built using Gradio and should be able to infer information about the Executor service using type annotations.

-### * 5️⃣ Project idea 5:  Expand ANNLite capabilities with BM25 to build Hybrid Search*
+### *Project idea 5:  Expand ANNLite capabilities with BM25 to build Hybrid Search*

 | info             | details                                                      |
 | ---------------- | ------------------------------------------------------------ |